 Since 1972, our Association has actively promoted and recognized academic achievement in the Houston area.
-At our 2019 Annual Scholarship Awards Dinner, sixty-eight outstanding seniors from high schools in the greater Houston area were awarded $4,000 scholarships.
+In 2020, despite the cancellation of the 46th Annual Scholarship Awards Dinner due to COVID-19, the Association was able to fulfill its commitment and sixty-four outstanding seniors from high schools in the greater Houston area were awarded $4,000 scholarships.

 This year, the Association will honor the late Aubrey Meyer Farb, elected to PBK as a junior at Rice (Institute) University and who graduated in 1942 at the age of 19.
 Selected by the U.S. Marine Corps for the Navy Japanese Language School at the University of Colorado, he proudly served in WWII as a Japanese language officer stationed at Guam and Iwo Jima.
 Farb went on to earn his Masters degree in accounting from Columbia University and had successful career in business, real estate and investments.
 A valued Association member and supporter for decades on the local and national levels, Farb was the epitome of the Greatest Generation whose calling cards were love of family, educational excellence, philanthropy, hard work, and the highest degree of ethics.

 The long-time Houstonian applied his business acumen to invest his time, talents, and resources to support many local causes, serving on the Houston boards of Planned Parenthood, Family Service Center, YWCA, San Jacinto Girl Scouts, Child Builders, Houston Symphony, Boys & Girls Clubs, Congregation Emanu El, and our Phi Beta Kappa Alumni Association.
 Aubrey M. Farb, Class of ’42, proudly holds his diploma from Rice University, which was then Rice Institute